slutzo/saucepan/README.md

 # saucepan
-Create a UCE file by pulling source files from various locations
+Assemble a variety of ingredients into a savory UCE file

 ## What It Do